 A main pillar of a good wedding schedule is a shot list.
 Making a shot list is not difficult.
 If you’ve hired a good photographer, then you can count on them to make sure your formal photography, candid photography and detail shots will all be done well.

 Your shot list is meant to identify groupings of your most important family and friends.
-We want to know the names of parents, grandparents and siblings at every wedding.
-And we will ask you.
+I want to know the names of parents, grandparents and siblings at every wedding.

-We also want to know who is in your wedding party and what their relationships are to you.
-Finally, we want to know which extended family will be attending the wedding and whether you would like photographs with them.
+I also want to know who is in your wedding party and what their relationships are to you.
+Finally, I want to know which extended family will be attending the wedding and whether you would like photographs with them.

 At the top of your timeline, list all of your VIP’s.
 Everyone you work with will appreciate this information.
-Often, this is the first time we meet them and by addressing them properly the experience will be more memorable for everyone.
+Often, your wedding day is the first and only time I meet them and by addressing them properly the experience will be more memorable for everyone.